Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 Our tool was built using `Python` and two powerful interactive libraries: `Plotly` and `Dash`.
 We chose these because our dataset creation, processing, and clustering experiments were all done in `Python`, making integration straight forward.

 The system is organized into three main sections, each offering a distinct way to explore the dataset.
 The first tab presents an interactive view of the data as point clouds, allowing users to explore visual and semantic relationships between items through various projection and filtering tools.
 The second tab focuses on the temporal dimension of the collection, enabling users to browse the museum's acquisition timeline and analyze how items are distributed across specific years.
-The third and final tab offers a geographic perspective, displaying the full dataset on a map of Brazil and linking each object and community to its associated location.
+The third and final tab offers a geographic perspective, displaying the full dataset on a map of Brazil and linking each item and community to its associated location.

 <p align="center">
   <br>